common-workflow-language/cwlviewer/README.md

 #### Ruby and Licensee

-To retrieve license information, CWL Viewe uses the [Licensee](https://github.com/licensee/licensee) Ruby Gem.
+To retrieve license information, CWL Viewer uses the [Licensee](https://github.com/licensee/licensee) Ruby Gem.
 To install it, [configure Ruby](https://www.ruby-lang.org/en/documentation/installation/) on your environment and then run

 ```bash
 gem install licensee
 ```

+You may use a dependency from your operating system package manager if you prefer too, e.g. `ruby-licensee` for Ubuntu LTS 22.04.1.

+Before running Maven, try running `licensee` in the command-line to verify it was installed successfully.

 ## Compiling and Running